 Work Environment Survey (WES)

-The Exit Survey tracks the reasons why an employee leaves their employment and this feedback is used to develop future strategies for employee engagement and retention.
+The Exit Survey provides departing employees with an opportunity to share their final perceptions about their work environment.
+This feedback is used to develop future strategies for improving employee engagement and retention.

 Employment equity in the B.C.
 Public Service means eliminating barriers to employment and creating a workplace where current and prospective employees receive equitable treatment in hiring, training and promotion.